 In Beneath, records are currently indexed based on their unique key (see Streams for more).
 For streams that contain multiple records with the same unique key (for example due to updates), the operational data store only indexes the most recent record.

 (While broader categories, key-value stores and OLTP databases often serve as operational data stores, and popular stand-alone implementations include MongoDB, Postgres, Cassandra and Bigtable).

 To illustrate how these systems work in tandem, imagine you’re building a weather forecasting website.
 Every time you get new weather data, you write it to Beneath and it becomes available in every system.
 The streaming log instantly pushes the data to your weather prediction model, which uses it to compute an updated forecast that it writes back into Beneath.
 Every time someone visits your website, you serve them the most recent forecast from the operational data index.
 Once a day, you re-train your weather prediction model with a complex SQL query that runs in the data warehouse.

-Under the hood, the cloud version of Beneath uses Google Pub/Sub for log streaming, Google BigQuery as its data warehouse and Google Bigtable as an operational data index.
-If you self-host Beneath, we provide drivers for a variety of other technologies.
+We’re not interested in reinventing the wheel, so under the hood, Beneath uses battle-tested data technologies.
+The cloud version of Beneath uses a combination of Google Bigtable and Cloud Pub/Sub for log streaming, Google BigQuery as its data warehouse and Google Bigtable as the operational data store.
+If you self-host Beneath, we can provide drivers for a variety of other technologies.
 While the choice of underlying technologies have certain implications, Beneath generally abstracts away many of the differences.

-In addition to the three categories mentioned above, there are some rarer categories that are also worth mentioning.
-They include stream processing engines (for running your data transformation code), graph databases (for querying networks of data), and full-text search systems (for advanced search).
-Beneath doesn’t currently bundle them, but we’re working on changing that!
+In addition to the three data technologies mentioned above, there are some rarer technologies worth mentioning, such as graph databases (for querying networks of data) and full-text search systems (for advanced search).
+We’re devoted to covering more data access paradigms, so if Beneath doesn’t currently serve your use case, we would love to hear from you.